junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "You couldn't see me at that time," Cas continues.
 "I wasn't in a vessel.
 But I had my wings over you, just like the way you are now with your arms."

 "You had wings over me?"
 Dean's voice comes slightly louder this time, slightly more awake and curious.
-But he still keeps the eyes shut, hand steady, breath slow and even.
+But he still keeps his eyes shut, hand steady, breath slow and even.

 "You were so young at that time, but you already tossed and turned in your sleep.
 Especially if Sam had a bad night, you'd wake up at any sound.
 You never really got to 'sleep like a baby' even when you *were* a baby."
 Cas says.